ChrisZie/HugoSymphony/content/service/_index.md

     question1: Did you know that
     graph: 2
     data_left :
-      - fact: Manufacturing
+      - fact: MANUFACTURING
         bar: 1
-      - fact: Tourism
+      - fact: TOURISM
         bar: 2
-      - fact: Agriculture
+      - fact: AGRICULTURE
         bar: 3
-    question2: Tourism is the second largest industry in the world and makes up 10% of the entire world's revenue and jobs.<br><br>
+    question2: Tourism is the second largest industry in the world and makes up 10% of the **entire world's** revenue and jobs.<br><br>
     answer: 'Who are your donors?<br>
     Donations support causes around the world.
 Donations are given every moment so get donors to your cause.<br><br>
     We design globally attractive fundraising campaigns, utilizing the best technical resources to get, and keep, donors.'